ENCCS/julia-for-hpda/content/regression.rst

    Fitting trigonomtric functions to data.

 Note the similarity to Fourier analysis.
-Let's see how you do the Fourier transform of the data in the last example.
+Let's see how you do the Fourier transform of the data in the last example using the package FFTW.

 .. code-block:: julia

-   using Plots, GLM, DataFrames
+   using Plots, GLM, DataFrames, FFTW

    L = 100
    Fs = 100